Dacia Sandero Stepway Review 2024

 The entry-level Dacia Sandero Stepway Essential comes with alloy wheels, a DAB radio, Bluetooth, cruise control and a speed limiter, automatic emergency braking, a height-adjustable front seat, electric front windows, manual air-con, LED headlamps and tinted windows.

-Stepping up to the Dacia Sandero Stepway Expression (formerly Comfort) adds front fog lights, modular roof bars, electrically adjustable and heated mirrors, keyless entry, auto lights and wipers, one-touch electric front windows and electric rear windows, rear parking sensors, a touchscreen infotainment system and a rear-view camera.
+Stepping up to the Dacia Sandero Stepway Expression (formerly Comfort) adds front fog lights, modular roof bars (these were later made standard across the range), electrically adjustable and heated mirrors, keyless entry, automatic lights and wipers, one-touch electric front windows and electric rear windows, rear parking sensors, a touchscreen infotainment system and a rear-view camera.

-The top-spec Dacia Sandero Stepway Journey adds to that with sat-nav, an electronic parking brake, front parking sensors, blind spot warning, heated seats, a centre armrest, a leather steering wheel, and climate control.
+The top-spec Dacia Sandero Stepway Extreme (formerly Journey) adds to that with sat-nav, an electronic parking brake, front parking sensors, blind spot warning, heated seats, a centre armrest, a leather steering wheel, and climate control.

 Ask the heycar experts: common questions